 Next steps and timeline

 Next steps, now that the Digital Economy Partnership Agreement has been signed, as well as details of recent negotiating rounds are below.

 Step 1.
 Negotiations conclude.

 Step 2.
 Public engagement - Government continues to discuss the outcomes with New Zealanders, online, in writing and face-to-face.

 Step 3.
 National Interest Analysis [PDF, 986 KB] - Officials produce a report sharing what is in the DEPA and how it affects New Zealanders.

 Step 4.
 Cabinet review - Cabinet reviews the final text and decides if New Zealand will sign the DEPA.

 Step 5.
 Signing - Ministers from all DEPA Parties sign the Agreement.

 Step 6.
 Domestic process to bring DEPA into force for New Zealand ratification - DEPA Parties begin their legal processes to give effect to the Agreement.

 Step 7.
-Select committee examines - Parliament's Foreign Affairs, Defence and Trade Select Committee examines the DEPA and National Interest Analysis and reports on its views and effects.
+Select committee examines - Parliament's Foreign Affairs, Defence and Trade Select Committee refers DEPA to the Economic Development, Science and Innovation Select Committee to examine the DEPA and National Interest Analysis and to report on its views and effects.

 Step 8.
 Implementing legislation - Parliament considers legislation (if any) required to implement the DEPA.

 Step 9.
 Entry into Force - New Zealand is ready for the DEPA to enter into force.
 DEPA will enter into force once at least two parties have completed their necessary domestic legal processes necessary to bring DEPA into force.

 Download a printable version [PDF, 55 KB] of these steps.